 Some Extra Tips

-After having been to several NordArt editions, I’m happy to share some tips that will make your visit even more complete and enjoyable:
+After having been to several NordArt editions, I’m happy to share some tips that will make your visit even smoother and more enjoyable:

 Wear comfortable, sturdy shoes

 There are a couple of reasons why you should refrain from wearing fancy heels.
 Firstly, you’ll probably have to walk around 20 minutes from the train station in Rendsburg to the venue.
-Although there is a bus, it’s not going very often so you’ll actually save time if you walk.
+Although there is bus #10.
+However, as it’s not going very often, you’ll possibly even save time by walking.

-Then, if you have time to explore the historic center of Rendsburg, you’ll have to walk on cobblestone.
-And finally, keep in mind that the venue is an old industrial building with time-worn floors.
+Then, if you have time to explore the historic center of Rendsburg, you’ll have to walk on cobblestones.
+And finally, keep in mind that the venue is an old industrial building with time-worn uneven floors and simple iron stairs.

 Bring some picnic and water